 5.7.2.5 CCL non-concurrent metric-value conflicts handling – CONF_05

 Two (or more) CCLs configuring different control parameter may all influence the same metric.
 In other cases, the two CCLs influence two metrics Y1 and Y2 that are couple, i.e., which have a logical relationship between them.
 E.g. handover (HO) failure and SINR are coupled since a bad SINR can lead to more HO failures.
 If the two CL desire different values for the metric, or different values for two target metrics Y1 and Y2 but the targets are coupled, the CCLs are in conflict for the metric resulting into a metric-value conflict.
+The concurrent metric-value conflict is observed from oscillations in the metrics.

 Two target metrics Y1 and Y2 may be coupled such that actions to optimize any of them lead to correlated oscillations/degradations in Y1 or Y2, e.g. Y1 ensuring "HO failure is < 2 %" and Y2 wanting "SINR > 10dB".
 The correlated oscillations indicate a potential conflict, but the CCLs may not see the oscillations in the metric that is not of their interest.
 The management system should support the capability for detecting potential metric-value conflicts.
 An MnS consumer may analyse the correlations to detect the potential conflict between CCL1 and CCL2.
 The MnS consumer should be able to inform CCL1 and CCL2 about the detected potential conflict represented by the correlated oscillations.